What do your customers want from your car dealership?

 However, consumers grudgingly accepted that this convenience and simplicity didn’t extend to the dealership.
 Shopping experiences covering everything from merchandise to services had created the expectation that cars, too, should be bought online; reality tempered that expectation and forced consumers to transact the traditional way.

-Then, COVID closed showroom doors everywhere.
-Some dealers tried with varying degrees of success to sell cars over the phone, or using Zoom, but the most successful dealers were those who had already made the switch to digital.
+COVID closed showroom doors everywhere.
+Some dealers tried with varying degrees of success to sell cars over the phone or using Zoom, but the most successful dealers were those who had already made the switch to digital.
 They were uniquely prepared to continue selling cars without physical real estate.
+Read this article to see how your showroom can still be the heart of a digital retailing strategy.

-Some dealers are glad that they can start selling in-person again (as are many customers).
-And while the showroom – particularly the test drive – will always be an important part of the sales process, the successful dealership will need to rely on digital retailing as we exit the lockdown and enter the ‘new normal.’
+Some dealers couldn't wait to start selling in-person again.
+And while the showroom – particularly the test drive – will always be an important part of the sales process, the dealerships who were the most successful even after lockdowns ended were those who embraced digital retailing.

 A recent Think with Google article outlined it pretty clearly.
 According to the piece, the majority of Canadians would use an online purchase option if offered, while 17 per cent would buy a vehicle sooner if they could do so online.
 In fact, two thirds of Canadians interviewed saw digital retailing as a good alternative to a dealership visit, while one third saw it as the best possible option for buying a car.

-An article in The Globe & Mail about the rise of automotive digital retailing summarized these sentiments succinctly:
+An article in The Globe & Mail about the rise of automotive digital retailing summarized consumer sentiments succinctly:

 “In recent months, all direct contact with the public has been minimized to limit potential exposure to the COVID-19 virus, but looking ahead, it could also be minimized for customer convenience.”